satoru-takeuchi/elkdat/README.md

 ```
 $ ./login
 ...
-vagrant@packer-qemu:~$ sudo su
+vagrant@localhost:~$ sudo su
-root@packer-qemu:/home/vagrant# grub-reboot ktest
+root@localhost:/home/vagrant# grub-reboot ktest
-root@packer-qemu:/home/vagrant# exit
+root@localhost:/home/vagrant# exit
 exit
-vagrant@packer-qemu:~$ exit
+vagrant@localhost:~$ exit
 ...
 $ ./reload
 ...
 $
 ```

-You can boot the any kernel version by changing the above mentioned _v4.9_ in `git checkout` command to any tag or to any commit ID.
+You can boot the any kernel version by changing the above mentioned _v4.18_ in `git checkout` command to any tag or to any commit ID.

 If it's OK to just build or just install your own kernel rather than booting it,